openaccessapp/www/content/documentation/access/en/audience/README.md

 # Audience

-The Audience of AccessApp is...
+The audience of AccessApp are Venues and Visitors.

 ## Venues

+Venues are museums, theathres, ...

 ## Visitors